justanirudh/gossip-simulator/README.md

 2. Bonus part of question

 ##Some design decisions
-1. Every node, after receipt of a rumor/(sum, weight), continuously transmits the rumor/(sum/2, weight/2) every 100 milliseconds
+1. Every node, after receipt of a rumor or (sum, weight), continuously transmits the rumor or (sum/2, weight/2) **every** 100 milliseconds
-2. IMPORTANT: Times in the attached graphs are monotonic times in :native time units.
-It is returned when you use the monotonic_time/0 function (without any parameters).
-On the other hand, time returned when you run the program is in milliseconds.
+2. **IMPORTANT:** Times in the attached graphs are monotonic times in :native time units.
+It is returned when we use the monotonic_time/0 function (without any parameters).
+I decided on using them because they give good resolution for graphs.
+On the other hand, time returned when we run the program is in milliseconds.
 This is returned when we use monotonic_time/1 with :millisecond as parameter

 * Team members (1): Anirudh Pathak
 * What is working: All combinations of topologies and algorithms + BONUS (TODO)